 We support popular movements to transform society and reclaim the state.
 But we stand against attempts to overthrow regimes in order to protect the interests of capital and assist the advance of empire.

 Our mission is to build popular power on a planetary scale.
 Elections are opportunities to transform politics and turn popular demands into government policy.
 But we know that winning elections is not enough to fulfill our mission.

 Our coalition is bound by a shared vision of collective liberation.
 We do not import this vision, or impose one program over the rest.
 Instead, we weave together our needs, knowledge, and policy priorities to build a common program that derives power from pluralism.

 Our aim is solidarity, not charity.
 We believe that real change comes from movements of people, not the benevolence of philanthropy.
-We are accountable to those movements and the communities from which they grow.
+We are accountable only to those movements and the communities from which they grow.

-Our model of membership is simple: from each, according to ability; to each, according to need.
+Our model of membership is simple: from each, according to ability; and to each, according to need.
 We expect members to participate in the construction of our common front in whichever ways they can.
 And we strive to support members in all the ways that their struggle demands.